-As administered by our Leadership Development and Compensation Committee (the "Committee"), our compensation program seeks to closely link the financial interests of our Company's executives with those of our stockholders.
-In making compensation decisions at the outset of fiscal 2017 and throughout the year, the Committee sought to reinforce the linkage between Company performance and executive compensation.
-In keeping with this objective, base salaries are adjusted infrequently, with three named executive officers receiving salary adjustments in fiscal 2017 while salaries for the remaining two named executive officers remained flat.
-The Company continued its emphasis on long-term incentives and performance-based cash incentives and equity.
+As administered by our Leadership Development and Compensation Committee (the "LDCC"), our compensation program seeks to closely link the financial interests of our Company's executives with those of our stockholders.
+In making compensation decisions at the outset of fiscal 2020 and throughout the year, the LDCC sought to reinforce the linkage between Company performance and executive compensation.
+In keeping with this objective, base salaries for incumbent executive officers in fiscal 2020 remained flat as part of the continued focus on prominently featuring performance-based cash incentives and equity.

-The Committee uses the following guidelines in our compensation program to help achieve this overarching goal.
+The LDCC uses the following guidelines in our compensation program to help achieve this overarching goal.